Kkevsterrr/gandrix/README.md

   --exclude EXCLUDE     exclude certain genes
   --data {gbm,test,brca}
-                        dataset to run on
+                        dataset to run on --non-unique-hall     Allow genes to be repeated in hall of fame.
 ```

 To stop gandrix, Ctrl-C will stop execution and print the current hall of fame individuals.